Dental Career

 Licensing

 The only additional requirement to make yourself legally viable to practice in Texas is a rules and laws exam.
 This is a straightforward, affordable test that’s relatively easy to schedule.
-That means you very likely won’t need to retake any clinical board exams if you carry a current license from most other states!
+That means you won’t need to retake any clinical board exams if you carry a current license from most other states!
 Not every move is so easy for dentists from a licensing perspective.

 Scope of Practice

-Be sure you check out the fine print for any state you’re considering.
+Check out the fine print for any state you’re considering.
 Will your scope of practice narrow due to your move?
 Will you need to prepare for Continuing Education and extra certifications to make yourself competitive in your new hometown?

 Is There Room for You?